gabrieldemarmiesse/getting_started_open_source/README.md

  * https://github.com/gabrieldemarmiesse/getting_started_open_source is upstream.
  * https://github.com/my_pretty_username/getting_started_open_source is the fork.

  The fork is one of your repositories.
 Since it's your own repository now, you can pull and push as much as you want.
 When people talk about a fork, they also talk about the upstream repository (original repository).
-You'll see later how to update your fork with commits for the upstream repository.
+You'll see later how to update your fork with commits from the upstream repository.

  ### Step 2: Cloning your fork